Polylith Is the AI Architecture

 Claude Code reads this and carries it everywhere.

 Ask it to add a feature.
-It already knows what components exist.
-It knows what interfaces are available.
-It follows the test pattern because it's seen it across every component.
+It already knows what components exist, what interfaces are available, and what test conventions to follow.
 It generates the right require:

 (:require [com.acme.auth.interface :as auth]) ;; correct